mattheath/p5js-node/README.md

 # p5js-node

-p5js-node a Node.js implementation of the p5.js for drawing to canvas with nodejs. (using ``node-canvas``)
+p5js-node a Node.js implementation of p5.js for drawing to canvas with nodejs. (using ``node-canvas``)

 The [p5js.org](https://p5js.org) website contains an extensive overview of the project, community, documentation, and examples.